jhpyle/docassemble/_docs/modifiers.md

 consist of the contents of any `help` statements in the question being presented, followed by the contents of any `interview help` blocks contained within the interview.

+You can add audio to your help text:

+{% highlight yaml %}
+---
+question: How much money do you wish to seek in damages?
+fields:
+  - Money: damages_sought
+    datatype: currency
+help: |
+  content: |
+    If you are not sure how much money to seek in damages, just ask for a million dollars, since you want the defendant to suffer.
+  audio: message_re_damages.mp3
+---
+{% endhighlight %}

 ## `decoration`